-It is quite common for people to call a buoyancy aid a life jacket, however they are different.
-In this post we look at those differences, and what you should choose for family water activities, and what’s best for younger and older children.
+It is quite common for people to call a buoyancy aid a life jacket.
+However, they are different.
+In this post, we look at those differences, what you should choose for family water activities, and what's best for younger and older children.

 Buoyancy Aids or Life Jackets - what's the difference?

 This last point is important.
-A life jacket should keep someone afloat even if they are unconscious and should have a collar designed to keep the person’s face clear of the water.
+A life jacket should keep someone afloat even if they are unconscious.
+They have a collar designed to keep the person's face clear of the water.
 They are ideal for non-swimmers.

 However, you can get different types of life jackets.
-Some will not keep a person afloat in rough conditions nor if the person is wearing lots of clothes…
+Some will not keep a person afloat in rough conditions or if the person is wearing lots of clothes.

 What does 50N mean?